nurullah7733/Redux-Toolkit-RTK-Query-CRUD-with-React-and-JSON-Server/README.md

- ### This Project Using redux-toolkit & query, react-redux & react-rouder-dom.
+ ### This Project Using Typescript, redux-toolkit & query, react-redux & react-rouder-dom.